superduper-io/superduper/README.md

 ### Key Features:
 - **[Integration of AI with your existing data infrastructure](https://docs.superduperdb.com/docs/docs/apply_models):** Integrate any AI models and APIs with your databases in a single scalable deployment, without the need for additional pre-processing steps, ETL or boilerplate code.
-- **[Real-Time Streaming Inference](https://docs.superduperdb.com/docs/docs/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, keeping your deployment always up-to-date.
+- **[Streaming Inference](https://docs.superduperdb.com/docs/docs/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, keeping your deployment always up-to-date.
 - **[Scalable Model Training](https://docs.superduperdb.com/docs/docs/training_models):** Train AI models on large, diverse datasets simply by querying your training data.
 Ensured optimal performance via in-build computational optimizations.
 - **[Model Chaining](https://docs.superduperdb.com/docs/docs/linking_interdependent_models)**: Easily setup complex workflows by connecting models and APIs to work together in an interdependent and sequential manner.
 - **[Simple, but Extendable Interface](https://docs.superduperdb.com/docs/docs/procedural_vs_declarative_api)**: Add and leverage any function, program, script or algorithm from the Python ecosystem to enhance your workflows and applications.
 Drill down on any layer as deep as it gets, up until the inner workings of your models while operating SuperDuperDB with simple Python commands.